pcarbo/cfw/README.md

 expression phenotypes in Carworth Farms White (CFW) outbred mice. *A few more details will go here.*

-Some additional details: Tested in R version 3.2.3 on a MacBook Pro (2.53 GHz Intel Core 2 Duo, OS X 10.11).
+Some additional details: (1) Tested in R version 3.2.3 on a MacBook Pro (2.53 GHz Intel Core 2 Duo, OS X 10.11).
+(2) Explain where to retrieve data necessary to run these analyses/scripts.

 ###Citing this resource